-The main function of the PDTR is however to monitor and take steps for the control of emissions from the diesel trucks and other diesel-powered automobiles that enter and exit the port precincts.
+The main function of the PDTR is to monitor and take steps to control emissions from the diesel trucks and other diesel-powered automobiles that enter and exit the port precincts.

 Challenges Faced by the World’s Drayage Industry

 Just as in other forms of transport, drayage may also face problems that could lead to delays in deliveries.
-However, since the journey is short, drayage operators are able to come up with solutions to overcome these problems quickly.
+However, since the journey is short, drayage operators can quickly find solutions to overcome these problems.

 Several TMS or Transportation Management Systems are available to drayage companies these days.
 They are normally a part of a company’s supply chain management system and attached to its ERP (Enterprise Resource Planning) system.

 Transportation Management Systems help drayage companies to manage their services better.
 It can automate back-office tasks, improve customer interaction, and transfer information.
 Some of them even provide help to drivers in finding safe parking locations.

 Hence, drayage is an integral part of shipping and distributing goods across the globe.